pbologna/logbunny/README.md

 <li>each single configuration can have its own hit counts, patterns, threshold and actions</li>
 <li>supports RBL and scoring on per-specific-configuration basis.
 Ie. rblscore is 10 and IP is hit.counted (1) and positive to 4 RBL services, hit.count will be equal to 1+10x4=41.</li>
 <li>support whitelists (global and per-specific-configuration) with pre-command to refresh whitelist via your own API before blocklist is applied</li>
+<li>supports per-country increment hit.
+Ie. one hit from Brasil can worth +5 as we have no regular customers in Brasil so most likely it's gonna be a bad guy, while one hit from US is most likely legitimate and should not be penalized</li>
 </ul>

 <h2>#Configuration</h2>